 - Reduced Costs: Manual or repetitive tasks are carried out by RPA software at a fraction of the cost

 - Employee Experience: More interesting and less mundane, manual work means increased staff productivity and reduced attrition.

 All these factors can set your company apart from competitors and are highly valuable in terms of shaping your business’s digital operations strategy.

 RPA can be applied to all sorts of rules-based process in a wide range of sectors, including process automation of office tasks, IT support, and assisted automation in customer service.
 With such a variety of areas that RPA is known to be successful in, it’s no wonder that so many companies are taking advantage of the technology.

 If you’re worried about RPA being able to suit your company’s needs, don’t be.
-Symphony has worked with clients across a wide range of industries including banking, healthcare, logistics, consumer products, food & beverage, entertainment and more; and on as wide a scope of processes as HR, Finance, Supply Chain, Procurement and beyond.
+Symphony has worked with clients across a wide range of industries including banking, healthcare, logistics, government, insurance, consumer products, food & beverage, entertainment and more; and on as wide a scope of processes as HR, Finance and Accounting, Supply Chain, Procurement and beyond.
 So we can assure you that RPA easily translates to many different industries and functions.
-Contact us at email@example.com if you'd like to discuss how RPA might apply to your particular industry or business function.
+Contact us at firstname.lastname@example.org if you’d like to discuss how RPA might apply to your particular industry or business function.

 Want more information on the details of RPA?
 We’ve got it.
 Check out our blog for insights from our experts.
+We have a blog series on preparing your business for digital transformation.
 We also have a technical blog series on RPA to teach you about the most important features to look out for when selecting an RPA tool.
 We hope this article, as well as our other posts, help you to get a better understanding of Robotic Process Automation and how it can be an important component of your digital transformation toolkit.